Refugee & Immigration Services

 Refugee Youth/Family Tutor (Virtual): Family tutoring is a brand new pilot project for LSSNCA, developed in response to emerging needs during COVID-19.
 Depending on learning goals and needs, clients can benefit from virtual tutoring that supports multiple members of their family.
 Volunteers can be matched with children, youth, or adult clients, and are welcome to tutor alongside other family members.
 Tutoring should include weekly 1-hour sessions with a 2-month commitment (at minimum) and can be flexible based on goals, strengths, and mutual tutoring preferences.
 Tutoring topics can range from K-12 subjects, homework help and study skills to ESL and conversation practice.
 This opportunity requires volunteers to enjoy working with kids and with youth education.
 If a youth client is under 15, a parent must be present in the home.
 If a tutor is under 18, a parent must volunteer or be present.
 (1-2 hours per week with a 2-month minimum commitment.)

 Refugee Youth Mentor (Maryland & Virginia): Volunteers are paired with refugee youth (ages 16-24 in MD; 15-24 in VA) to assist with career development and empowerment.
 Duties vary based on the goals and interests of the youth, but tend to focus on exploring career and educational opportunities, identifying career pathways, assisting with the job search and application process (resumé, cover letter, application, interview), and setting short and long term goals.
 The goal of the mentorship is to allow the youth to have a mentor that can help navigate US systems, promote civic engagement and leadership opportunities, and provide guidance with various questions and ideas as they begin thinking about future careers or education.
-Mentor play an integral role in showing mentees the vast array of opportunities that may be available to them in the US, as well as supporting and empowering them to explore these opportunities.
+Mentors play an integral role in showing mentees the vast array of opportunities that may be available to them in the US, as well as supporting and empowering them to explore these opportunities.
 Mentoring is virtual now due to COVID and volunteers need to have regular contact with the youth client, ideally once a week or at least once every two weeks.
 Volunteers are part of the LSSNCA Youth Mentoring Community where there are opportunities for monthly training and development meetings, as well as outside presentations in relevant areas of interest to youth clients.
 The duration of the mentoring relationship is typically one year.
 The mentor is also expected to participate in regular calls and meetings with the mentor program coordinator (1-2 hours per month), and these meetings (typically by phone or other virtual platforms), are part of the volunteer commitment.
 There are regular opportunities to network and establish friendships with fellow youth mentors as well as refugee youth clients.

 Immigration Services Volunteer (Fairfax, VA): Immigration Services volunteer works with Immigration Program Manager to directly assist clients in processing and filing of applications for lawful permanent residence, family reunification, affidavits of relationship, and other immigration petitions necessary to receive legal residency in the United States and reunite family members.
 Spanish language proficiency preferred.
 (Flexible time commitment but needed during work hours in our Virginia office.)